Ladislas the Bald: Family

 The Illuminated Chronicle writes that he took "his wife from Ruthenia".
 Based on this report, the Hungarian historian, Gyula Kristó says that she was a member of the Rurik dynasty of the Kievan Rus'.
 He adds that her name was possibly Premislava.
 According to many Hungarian chronicles, Ladislas was the forefather of the kings of Hungary reigning after 1046, because he fathered three sons, including, Kings Andrew I and Béla I of Hungary.
 However, other sources, including the Chronicle of Zagreb and a Legend of Saint Gerard, preserved the tradition that their father was actually Vazul.
-Both Györffy and Steinhübel write that Ladislas the Bald has a son, but his name was Bonuzlo, according to the former, and Domoslav, according to the latter.
+Both Györffy and Steinhübel write that Ladislas the Bald had a son, but his name was Bonuzlo, according to the former, and Domoslav, according to the latter.

 The following family tree presents Vazul's ancestry and his offspring.

 (a) Whether Menumorut is an actual or an invented person is debated by modern scholars.(b) A Khazar, Pecheneg or Volga Bulgarian lady.(c) Györffy writes that she may have been a member of the Bulgarian Cometopuli dynasty.(d) Kristó writes that she may have been a member of the Rurik dynasty from Kievan Rus'.(e) Many Hungarian chronicles write that Levente, Andrew and Béla were Ladislas the Bald's sons, but the reliability of this report is dubious according to modern historians.